 HBO might not be available in New Zealand, but that doesn’t mean you have to miss out on its award-winning TV shows.

-Thanks to hit shows like Game of Thrones and Westworld, HBO is widely regarded as the home of premium television, and despite its streaming service not being available Down Under, Kiwi fans can still binge on HBO content to their heart’s content.
+Thanks to hit shows like Game of Thrones and Westworld, HBO is widely regarded as the home of premium television, and despite its streaming service not being available on our screens, Kiwi fans can still binge on HBO content to their hearts’ content.

 Home Box Office (or HBO for short) is the original and longest running pay television service in the United States.
 From the 90s, HBO has consistently expanded into new markets around the world and now has over 130 million subscribers worldwide.
 The channel’s programming mainly consists of theatrically released movies and original television series, as well as the occasional concert special, documentary, made-for-TV flick, boxing match or stand-up comedy show.